Safety in a Rental Property

-Potential risk can be minimised by good property management practice.
-Landlords need to make regular checks of their rental property, looking out for any safety issues that arise, whether through wear and tear, any structural issues relating to the property, regulatory issues in terms of utilities or required servicing, or to do with tenant behaviour.
+Potential risk to tenants and their guests can be minimised by good property management practice.
+Landlords need to make regular checks of their rental property, looking out for any safety issues that arise; whether through wear and tear, any structural issues relating to the property, regulatory issues in terms of utilities or required servicing, or to do with tenant behaviour.
 Landlords should act promptly to fix any potential risks they pinpoint during these visits.
 Don’t adopt a ‘fingers crossed’ attitude.

 Accidents at a rental property can put a landlord into a whole lot of trouble.
 Any aspect of safety comes under criminal law – if a landlord is proven to being negligent to a general safety issue at a rental property, they could be put forward as having committed a criminal offence.
-Found guilty a landlord can be faced with a term in jail, a heavy fine, or both.
-In addition to any state legal case, a landlord could also face liability from the tenant for civil damages, and these can be substantial.
+Where found guilty a landlord could be faced with a jail term, a heavy fine, or both.
+In addition to any legal case a landlord could also face liability from the tenant for civil damages, and these can be substantial.
 The smallest injury can bring an expensive fine.

 To put this into context, I recently had one case where a drunken visitor to a rental flat I own, successfully claimed thousands of pounds after grazing his knee falling in the communal hallway.
 The claimant required no hospital visit.
 In fact I have never seen an ounce of proof that he grazed his knee at all.
 However, he was able to argue that a hallway light had stopped working.
 Having reported the issue, the electrician who had been arranged had failed to turn up, the letting agent hadn’t realised and a further two days had passed.
 Fortunately for me, my landlords insurance company was able to pass the claim onto the letting agent for failing to check the issue had been fixed and it was their insurance that subsequently ended up paying out the fine.